tahsin4466/StartASM/README.md

 - Comments are any string within double quotes *"Like this"*

 StartASM contains a simple terminal akin to higher-level languages.
 Methods `input` and `output` work strictly with dynamic data stored in registers, whereas there's a seperate `print` statement to allow easy user prompts and debugging.
 All outputs and inputs are on the same line unless expressly preceded by a `print newline`.

+StartASM also supports manipulating instruction and memory addresses, alowing basic pointer functionality and operations.
+This can be useful for creating contiguous data structures (such as arrays) or jump tables.
+Thus, address instructions such as `load`, `store`, `jump` and `call` allow both immediates and registers holding valid addresses (though this will be checked for type safety).

 Check the 'code' folder for examples.
 Each code file contains a comment explaning it's purpose.
 Be careful about running LongCode, it's 1 million+ lines!